-I’m a writer, editor, and researcher based in South-East London.
-I’m interested in work that combines the themes of heritage, history, education, storytelling and local politics.
+I’m a writer, editor, creative project manager, and researcher based in South-East London.
+I’m interested in work that combines the themes of heritage, history, education, storytelling and local communities.

 I’ve written for a number of publications, including Vice, The Guardian, and Dazed.
 And worked on projects with Glastonbury Festival, Shelter, Cable London, Secret Garden Party, Thames Festival Trust, and Independent Venue Week.